vurg/stroller-iot/README.md

 ```

-**This section is under construction.
+:warning:	**This section is under construction.
 Detailed explanations to follow.**

 # Transmitting the data / connectivity
-Temperature and humidity measurements are published on the [Adafruit dashboard](https://io.adafruit.com/stroller/dashboards/mydashboard) every minute.
+* Temperature and humidity measurements are published  **every minute**.
+* IR sensor measurements are published in **real-time**, whenever our stroller detects another stroller.

 Adafruit.io has built in actions using webhooks that send discord messages.
-Firstly, we are notified on discord when we encounter another friendly stroller.
-Secondly, we are alerted when temperature and huidity are much higher than the desired range.
-My project uses Wi-Fi, typically through a cellphone that has hotspot enabled.
-Once Wi-Fi connection is established, messages are sent from the Pico to the Adafruit IO server wtih its MQTT cloud broker.
-We also subscribe to messages from the MQTT broker for whether the RGB LED should turn on when we turn on the IR transmitter and approach another stroller.
-Some users may not want this (unwanted attention).
+For this, you need to create a discord server and go into settings->integrations to obtain webhooks link.
+Adafruit notifies us on discord whenever we encounter another friendly stroller.
+Secondly, we are alerted when the temperature or humidity are much higher than our desired range.
+To achieve all this, my project uses **Wi-Fi** and **MQTT**.
+I setup the Wi-Fi network as a mobile phone hotspot.
+Once Wi-Fi connection is established, we establish a connection to the MQTT cloud broker that is hosted on the Adafruit IO server.
+We can then publish and subscribe messages to different topics, which are called feeds in the Adafruit control panel.
+We publish to three different feeds (temperature, humidity, and ir-sensor).
+We subscribe to messages on the lights feed.
+Toggling on/off the RGB LED on the Adafruit dashboard sends ON/OFF messages to the Pico, which are then parsed to enable/disable the RGB LED.
+Recall that the RGB multicolor LED turns on whenever our stroller detects another stroller.
+We recognize some users may not want this feature (unwanted attention).

 **Note:** The Raspberry Pi Pico W Wi-Fi component is unable to connect to 5G networks!!